Demand Forecasting from Spatiotemporal Data with Graph Networks and Temporal-Guided Embedding: Problem Setting of Demand Forecasting

-In spatiotemporal modeling, different tessellations, such as grid \cite{ma2017learning}, hexagon \cite{ke2018hexagon}, or others \cite{davis2018taxi}, are used to divide regions of interest into non-overlapped grid.
-We use grid tessellation to divide the entire regions in this study.
-Then, multivariate autoregressive models are used to predict future data of each region from T immediate past data at time $t$ as input features.
+In spatiotemporal modeling, different tessellations, such as grid \cite{ma2017learning}, hexagon \cite{ke2018hexagon}, or others \cite{davis2018taxi}, are used to divide the area of interest into non-overlapped regions.
+We use Non-overlapped grid tessellation and split the area of whole city into $I\times J$ grid map $L=\left\{L_{1}, ..., L_{I \times J} \right\}$.
+Non-overlapped time intervals are also defined as $\mathcal{I}=\left\{I_{1}, ..., I_{p}\right\}$.
+When a demand log $r$ of user has time stamp and its location $(r.t, r.l)$, demand in time interval $I_{t}$ is defined by